-Sunnyslope is in the process of upgrading its wastewater treatment plant and will be upgrading the existing LESSALT Surface Water Treatment Plant.
-It will also be building a new West Hills Surface Water Treatment Plant, which is scheduled to provide treated surface water prior to 2015.
+Sunnyslope is in the process of upgrading its wastewater treatment plant and the existing LESSALT Surface Water Treatment Plant.
+A new West Hills Surface Water Treatment Plant is also planned, which is scheduled to provide treated surface water prior to 2016.
 Improved water quality from these projects will allow drinking water customers who purchase bottled water for cooking purposes to no longer do so and may also discontinue the use of their water softeners.
 The drinking water improvements and the elimination of salt discharging water softeners will allow Sunnyslope to meet stringent waste discharge requirements for wastewater and provide recycled wastewater for irrigation.
 Wastewater rates have been adjusted for the projected cost of improvements to upgrade the wastewater treatment plant.
 Any increase in future water rates, for some consumers, can be partially offset by consumer savings due to the elimination of water softener and bottled water costs.